Birds of the United States

 Across North America, the most common black-and-yellow birds include the American goldfinch, yellow-headed blackbird, and various western orioles.
 This guide explains how to distinguish these and other similarly colored species throughout the United States and Canada by their plumage patterns, calls, and seasonal movements, whether you encounter them in forests, wetlands, or backyard habitats.
 Read more

-• 19 Types of Owls in North America (with Pictures and ID Tips)
+• 19 Types of Owls in North America: Identification Guide

-19 Types of Owls in North America (with Pictures and ID Tips)
+19 Types of Owls in North America: Identification Guide

 North America supports an exceptional diversity of owls, with 19 species regularly found across the United States and Canada.
-Most belong to the family Strigidae, with a single species representing Tytonidae, and together they occupy nearly every major ecosystem on the continent, united by silent or near-silent flight, specialized senses, and activity patterns that range Read more
+Most belong to the family Strigidae, with a single species representing Tytonidae, and together they occupy nearly every major ecosystem on the continent, united by silent or near-silent flight, specialized senses, and activity patterns that range from daylight to deep nocturnal hours.
+Read more

-• 22 Types of Woodpeckers in North America (with Pictures)
+• 22 Types of Woodpeckers in North America: ID Guide

-22 Types of Woodpeckers in North America (with Pictures)
+22 Types of Woodpeckers in North America: ID Guide

 North America is home to 22 woodpecker species, found from the forests of Alaska and Canada to the deserts of the Southwest.
 All belong to the family Picidae – a remarkable group of climbing, drumming, and bark-probing birds, each with its own distinctive appearance, voice, and habits.
 Read more

-• 5 Types of Loons in North America: Divers of the Arctic
+• 5 Types of Loons in North America: Identification Guide

-5 Types of Loons in North America: Divers of the Arctic
+5 Types of Loons in North America: Identification Guide

 Loons, or divers, are large aquatic birds of the genus Gavia (family Gaviidae), renowned for their haunting calls, striking plumage, and mastery of underwater pursuit.
-All five of the world’s species occur in North America, from the widespread common loon to the smaller red-throated and Pacific loons, and the far northern Arctic and yellow-billed loons.
+All five of the world’s species occur in North America, from the widespread Common Loon to the smaller Red-throated and Pacific Loons, and the far northern Arctic and Yellow-billed Loons.
+Built for life on the water, they have dense bones, strong rear-set legs, and long, tapered bodies that make them exceptional divers but awkward on land.
 Read more